StonedPower/BacoLOG/README.md

 ## Acknowledgment

 This whole project is vibe coded using AI.
-I’m not a programmer, but know somewhat php, I’ve checked the code over, but I cannot guarantee that there are some errors.
+I’m not a programmer, but know somewhat php, I’ve checked the code over, but I cannot guarantee anything.

 ### **Warning**